 How can you stop tooth decay?

 If you notice white spots on your teeth, make sure you drink fluoridated water and switch to a toothpaste that contains this mineral.
 Avoid acidic and sugary beverages.
-Even sugar-free ones with acids in them will erode enamel.
+Even sugar-free ones with acids can erode enamel.

 Make an appointment with your dentist to check out whether everything is okay.
 Drilling and filling may be unnecessary if you act quickly.